 “Monitoring the pulse of the City Jobs Market”

-• Salaries were on average 20% higher for those securing new positions in June 2014
+• Salaries increased by 17% on average for those securing new jobs in August 2014**

 Hakan Enver, Operations Director, Morgan McKinley Financial Services, commented: